 A few things to note about offline drafts

-While offline, you can only create new records.
+While offline, you can only create and edit new records.
 To edit existing records, you need to be connected.
-However, you can edit records that you created while you were offline.

 The records you’ve recently used are kept on your mobile device, and are also known as cached data.
 Cached data is specific to your device, so if you use both the phone and tablet apps, the cached data on each device will be different, depending on the records you’ve viewed on each one.

 Cached data is not encrypted.
 You can use BitLocker to encrypt the entire hard drive on a Windows 8 or Windows 10 device.